Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 Observation of an issue: After creating Qt Video Player, I faced an issue with opening .avi and .mp4 video files.
 I got issues: [h264_cuvid @ 0x5555568aed80] Codec h264_cuvid is not supported.
 Player error: QMediaPlayer::FormatError and [hevc_cuvid @ 0x5590f55eecc0] Codec hevc_cuvid is not supported, respectively.

 Solution: Installing libnvidia-decode-535, x265 and libx265-199 libraries helped.

+# 16 January, 2024

+Simple video player in Qt framework is implemented.
+However, standard Qt player does not allow to access and work with each frame.
+Integration of the OpenCV library is required.

+After integrating opnecv library into Qt player, I have realized that performance issues are still present - same as when I have implemented video player with only OpenCV library.
+Therefore, some optimizations might be needed.

+The first optimization is to update QImage and not recreate it every time.
+As another improvement, it would be better to have a separate thread for frame processing using OpenCV library.

+# 20 January, 2024

+Multithreaded Qt application is implemented.
+As a first step, separate thread for GUI and for OpenCV is created.
+OpenCV reads file and triggers GUI to update frames.
+However, this setup has disadvantage that OpenCV reads frames without delay, so video plays very fast.

+In order to solve this, I have added a timer, which ticks every 40 ms (for 25 fps video), and signals OpenCV library to prepare frame.
+This approach has disadvantage when OpenCV might require more time to process frame, and therefor GUI will wait for frame to be prepared by OpenCV.

+This can be solved in two ways: 1.
+In GUI use a pool of frames, which is filled by OpenCV.
+Then just read frames from pool every 40ms.
+2. Use locked shared variable "frame".
+When reading frame by GUI, lock it, read, and signal OpenCV to prepare next frame.

+The downside of the 2. approach is that it speeds up the workflow just for a small amount of time.
+Although it is simplier that 1. approach, it might not help in case of complex, computationally expensive operations on OpenCV side.

+Therefore, based on the previous experience on working with threads I decided to go with pool.

+# 26 January, 2024

+Issue:

+Multithreaded pool is implemented correctly.
+However, I faced several issues when trying to implement slider to be able to go the the desired position of the video.

+What was tried:
+1. camera.set(cv::CAP_PROP_POS_FRAMES, position)
+2. camera.set(cv::CAP_PROP_POS_MSEC, position)

+1. option crashes when position is set to non-existing position in camera (VideoCapture).
+Since frame pool is implemented, it is possible to see position of each frame, using camera.get(cv::CAP_PROP_POS_FRAMES).

+2. option works bad, since get method on Linux return random value (random time) due to ffmpeg: https://github.com/opencv/opencv/issues/23472.

+Also Multithreading works bad with OpenCV

+Solution:

+Handling multithreading in coorect way helped.
+VideoProcessor::processvideo function was called directly in VideoProcessor thread after seeking the right frame.
+This led to thread conflicts.
+Introducing IndoorPositioningSystem::requestProvessVideo signal slot to run VideoProcessor::processVideo helped.
+This signal is emitted when frameTimer has started and videoProcessor thread become free to perform further work.

+Next step: Add synchronization between video frames and uwb data.

+Solution:

+Since player is showing frames in 25 fps, I decided to run another thread to find uwb data before they will be displayed.
+Maybe this does not make sence for small data, but it make sence for GBs of data.
+As a further improvement I decided to implement logarithmic search because data are sorted by timestamps.

+# 3 February, 2024

+Experiment 1: 2 Anchors standing on rours and 3 Tags with People walking.
+From 3m to 15 m

+Antenna delay setup:
+  - Tag 1: 16528
+  - Tag 2: 16536
+  - Tag 3: 16521
+  - Anchor 101: 16392
+  - Anchor 102: 16380

+Anchor baseline: 2,5 m
+Camera to anchor baseline: 2,14 m

+Petr drzel tag primo u bricha, ja jsem drzel trochu dal

+Experiment 2: Stejny setup, vsichni drzime tag trochu dal od bricha.
+Jdeme po 1 metru kazdy spolehlive, spolu.
+Stojime po 1 vterine.

+Experiment 3: Chodime po 1 metru, ale kazdy chodi nahodne.
+Na konci ja jdu bez zastavek